-If you have dismissed the onboarding panel, you can run this query by following the steps in Create a query later in this article.
+If you have dismissed the onboarding panel, you can run this query by following the steps in Create a query in SQL editor later in this article.

 If you don’t see the onboarding panel, look for Tasks Completed in the sidebar, and click it.

 In the onboarding panel, click Run your first query.
-The query editor appears, loaded with the following query:
+The SQL editor appears, loaded with the following query in the query pane:

 -- We've given you a sample query below to help get started. -- Just hit "Run" to run the query and get your results.
 SELECT concat(pickup_zip, '-', dropoff_zip) as route, AVG(fare_amount) as average_fare FROM `samples`.`nyctaxi`.`trips` GROUP BY 1 ORDER BY 2 DESC LIMIT 1000

 Click Run (1000).
 After a few seconds, the query results are shown below the query in the results pane.